sakai-mirror/signup/README.txt

 	Java JDK 1.5 version or higher.
 	Tomcat 5.5.20 version or higher.

- For the initial creation of the Sign-up tool database tables, an Oracle SQL script is available at the folder of Sign-up tool’s source code:
+ For the initial creation of the Sign-up tool database tables, an Oracle/mySQL SQL scripts is available at the folder of Sign-up tool’s source code:
 		sign-up\resources

- If a MySQL Database is used, turn on the auto.ddl property value from false to true in the sakai.properties.
+ If a MySQL Database is used, turn on the auto.ddl property value from false to true in the sakai.properties (Production level is not recommended and should use db-scripts).

  Customize the UI and Email Contents:
    You could customize the UI labels and email message contents by modifying the following two